Quadratically Constrained Myopic Adversarial Channels: Comparison with other works

 The symmetrization argument we use in Section~\ref{sec:converse_symmetrization} is inspired by the ``scaled babble-and-push'' attack studied by Li et al.~\cite{tongxin-causal-2018}.
-This studies the attack where James generates an independent codeword $\vbfx'$ and transmits $(\vbfx'-\vbfz)/2$, and lets us prove that the capacity is zero in the regime where $\sigma^2/P<4N/P-2$.
+This work studies the attack where James generates an independent codeword $\vbfx'$ and transmits $(\vbfx'-\vbfz)/2$.
+A similar idea with optimized parameters allows us to prove that the capacity is zero in the regime where $ \frac{\sigma^2}{P}<\frac{1}{1-N/P} - 2 $.

 We could potentially extend this idea, along the lines of the scaled babble-and-push attack~\cite{tongxin-causal-2018} in the following manner.
 In a subset of codeword indices, James uses the scale-and-babble attack.
 In the remaining indices $i$, he transmits $(\bfx_i'-\bfz_i)/2$.
 We could hope to get an improved converse in the regime $1\leq \frac{P}{N}\leq 1+\frac{\sigma^2}{P}\leq \frac{1}{N/P-1}$.
 We were unsuccessful in analyzing this and it has been left as future work.